-With limited vacation time and an abundance of natural beauty, as well as some of the world’s most unique cities, right on our doorstep, it’s no surprise that, according to Expedia 77% of Canadian vacationers decided to holiday in the homeland.
+With limited vacation time, an abundance of natural beauty, as well as some of the world’s most unique cities, right on our doorstep, it’s no surprise that, according to Expedia, 77% of Canadian vacationers decided to holiday in the homeland.
 With no borders to cross, and only travel insurance to worry about, travelling to a new province could be the easy, breezy vacation you’ve been looking for.

-Niagara Falls is a city sat around the world-famous waterfall of the same name, in Southern Ontario, and is actually connected to the United States by the Rainbow Bridge.
-From the beauty of nature to the bright lights of Niagara’s quirky strip, the city isn’t short of things to fill up your weekend.
-The city attracts an estimated 12 million visitors a year from all corners of the globe, and has something for all of the family.
+Niagara Falls is a city in Southern Ontario sat around the world-famous waterfall of the same name and connected to the United States by the Rainbow Bridge.
+From the beauty of nature to the bright lights of Niagara’s quirky strip, the city isn’t short of things with which to fill up your weekend.
+The city attracts an estimated 12 million visitors a year from all corners of the globe and has something for all members of the family.

-Sure, you can visit Niagara for just a day, but for the full experience you want to stay at one of its many hotels and infamous motels and experience the city by night, too.
+Sure, you can visit Niagara for just a day, but for the full experience, you want to stay at one of its many hotels and infamous motels to experience the city by night, as well.
 If you want something a little fancy, spend a night at the Niagara Falls Marriott or the Embassy Suites by Hilton, where you can bag yourself a room that looks right out over the actual falls.

-Or, take the scenic white water walk route, where a trail takes you breathtakingly close to the rushing waters, dotted with viewing platforms right on the water’s edge.
+Or, take the scenic whitewater walking route, where a trail takes you breathtakingly close to the rushing waters, dotted with viewing platforms right on the water’s edge.

-By night watch the falls transform into a multi-coloured masterpiece thanks to special lights housed deep in the gorges and surrounding areas.
-At special times of year the falls are lit in custom colours for short durations to mark significant dates or to support charitable causes.
+By night, watch the falls transform into a multi-coloured masterpiece thanks to special lights housed deep in the gorges and surrounding areas.
+At special times of the year, the falls are lit in custom colours for short durations to mark significant dates or to support charitable causes.
 The best place to see this is from any of the viewing platforms that overlook the three waterfalls and the Rainbow Bridge.

 If you want a little action, Niagara Falls is home to North America’s largest indoor waterpark- the Fallsview Waterpark.
-With 16 waterslides than span six stories, a giant indoor wave pool and an outdoor sunbathing area, the waterpark is jam packed with excitement.
+With 16 waterslides that span six stories, a giant indoor wave pool and an outdoor sunbathing area, the waterpark is jam-packed with excitement.
 Complete with a tiny tots splash park and two oversized adults-only jacuzzis, it has something for every age.